 Restoration can be done by downloading the zip file and performing manual restore, or selecting certain files to restore or the easy way would be choosing an automatic full restore.
 With plans ranging from $39-$239/mo it might sound a bit expensive, but it’s really not when you take into consideration that it’s protecting your site.

-Have you tried any of the services or plugins we mentioned above?
-Or did we miss you favorite backup plugin?
+Have you tried any of the options in our best WordPress backup plugins roundup?
+Or did we miss your favorite backup plugin?
 Let us know in the comments section – we’d love to hear from you!